About the Artist

 MaryBeth Karaus is a graduate of the DAAP program of the University of Cincinnati, but her artistic training began years before any formal study.
 Her mother was a passionate artist, and she was raised with an intrinsic appreciation and understanding of art.
 For the last 25 years she has been a dedicated Mom of four while pursuing painting, and in recent years focusing on still-life.
 Pushing the boundaries of traditional still life, she strives for originality and excellence in composition while still respecting the importance of classical painting.

 Karaus first began her career as an artist in watercolors, a form she was drawn to from the teaching of Robert James Foose of the University of Kentucky.
 As a watercolor artist she was juried into the Kentucky Watercolor Society Aqueous Show, the Lexington Art League Nude Show and the Cincinnati Art Club Viewpoint show.
 She also became a Signature member of the Cincinnati Art Club.

-Karaus is an active member of the Greenacres Artist Guild in Cincinnati, a group dedicated to encouraging the highest standards of classical art in Cincinnati.
-This past February she held her first workshop at the Woman’s Art Club of Cincinnati and has been asked to do two more in 2020.
+Karaus is an active member of the Greenacres Artist Guild in Cincinnati and the Cincinnati Art Club.
+She will have two workshops in 2021 in Cincinnati- at the Woman's Art Club of Cincinnati and The Cincinnati Art Club.
 She currently displays her work at Eisele Gallery of Fine Art in Cincinnati, Ohio, Reinert Fine Art in Charleston, South Carolina, and Wally Workman Gallery in Austin, Texas.